Dacian22/Medicar/README.md

 ## Quickstart
 * Install the required packages: `pip install -r requirements.txt`
 * Create .env file in the root directory according to the .env.example file (ask paul for credentials)
+* First start the simulation, then the vehicle and then the order manager
 ## Development Guide
 ### Environment
 Currently, we only use python and the dependencies in the `requirements.txt` file.
 For the visualization, we may use